helabenkhalfallah/dsa-toolkit/README.md

 ## 🛠️ Usage

-To install the DSA Toolkit:
+To install the DSA Toolbox:
 ```bash
 pnpm add dsa-toolbox
 ```